-Course Availability: Part Time, Summer 2021, with 12 modules spanning three years
+Course Availability: Part Time, Autumn 2021, with 12 modules spanning three years

 Understand Mental Health and Illness.